 Commodity investments may be subject to considerable volatility and exposed to sudden fluctuations over a long period.
 Price movements are due, in part, to the following factors: shifting supply and demand conditions; weather, food controls, trade restrictions, tax and monetary restrictions and limits governing currency exchange; political and economic influences, changes in national and international interest and inflation rates, currency devaluation and revaluation; as well as general market sentiment.
 Various commodity markets may also be subject to direct government intervention.
 Such intervention may cause the prices of various commodities to be extremely volatile.

-- Investments in derivatives and bonds are subject to price fluctuations at all times.
-Investments in foreign currencies are also subject to currency fluctuations. - The Sub-Fund's investments may be subject to Sustainability Risks.
+Investments in derivatives and bonds are subject to price fluctuations at all times.
+Investments in foreign currencies are also subject to currency fluctuations.